-Originally built in the 1920s to resemble a cruise ship, complete with porthole windows and multiple decks, Gurney’s Montauk Resort is in the midst of a much-needed multi-year renovation.
-Phase three, revealed this season, features 42 new ocean-facing rooms with vaulted ceilings, oak floors, and custom furniture.
-The hotel is also expanding its wellness program, with in-room fitness lessons and a partnership with surf coaching service Paddle Diva Watersports.
-This season the resort also debuts their Fashion Collective, a series of rotating pop-up shops with Sandro, Edie Parker, and more.
-Though the resort is still working out some kinks, it’s shaping up to be one of the chicest options in the east end.
+Originally built in the 1920s to resemble a cruise ship, complete with porthole windows and multiple decks, Gurney’s Montauk Resort has undergone a multi-phase renovation and now features 118 new guest rooms with vaulted ceilings, oak floors, and custom furniture.
+The hotel also offers an expansive wellness program, with fitness retreats and classes in partnership with wellness firm the Wellth Collective, and a partnership with surf coaching service Paddle Diva Watersports.
+This season, the resort's Fashion Collective, a series of rotating pop-up shops, features 6 Shore Road, Sweaty Betty, Joie, and more.
 290 Old Montauk Hwy., Montauk; 631-668-2345; gurneysmontauk.com.

 The Surf Lodge

-This boho Montauk getaway got a refresh this spring from interior decorator Fiona Byrne.
+This boho Montauk getaway recently got a refresh from interior decorator Fiona Byrne.
 The white-washed walls and visual odes to surf culture remain, but this time with the work of photographer Gray Malin, driftwood accents, hanging chairs, and more.
-From $445; 183 Edgemere St.; 631-483-5037; thesurflodge.com.
+Rooms from $445; 183 Edgemere St.; 631-483-5037; thesurflodge.com.

-Restaurateur Zach Erdem (behind local favorite 75 Main) turns his attention to lodging with the MONTH?-opened Hotel ZE in Southampton.
-The five-suite, four-room inn, designed by Costas Kondylis, sits above Erdem’s new restaurant Kozu (see below).
+Restaurateur Zach Erdem (behind local favorite 75 Main) turns his attention to lodging with the Hotel ZE, opened last summer in Southampton.
+The five-suite, four-room inn, designed by Costas Kondylis, sits above Erdem’s new restaurant, Kozu.
 Rates start at $800 per night on weekends, with a three-night minimum.
-136 Main St.; 631-619-6660, 75maingroup.com.
+136 Main St.; 631-619-6660; hotel-ze.com.

 Where To Eat

-Zach Erdem has enlisted alumni of Nobu, Morimoto, and Le Bernadin for his Japanese-Peruvian restaurant, located on the ground floor of his new hotel.
+Zach Erdem has enlisted alumni of Nobu, Morimoto, and Le Bernadin for his Japanese-Peruvian restaurant, located on the ground floor of Hotel ZE (above).
 The sunny space is large enough to serve 100 indoors and 150 outside.
 Champagne brunch, with a live DJ, is served daily until the end of August.
-136 Main St.; 631-619-6660; 75maingroup.com.
+136 Main St.; 631-619-6660; kozuhampton.com.

-After opening an outpost in Nantucket last year and Aspen before that, this New York establishment is finally opened an outpost closer to home, in Montauk, earlier this summer.
+After opening an outpost in Nantucket last year and Aspen before that, this New York establishment opened an outpost closer to home, in Montauk, last summer.
 Serving oysters, lobster rolls, and other New England seafood shack favorites—but with local catch in mind—in an upscale setting, with rustic brick walls and wooden floors and hanging plants, the Gray Lady is sure to charm folks here as it has in its other locales.
 440 West Lake Dr.; 631-483-5803; greyladymtk.com.

 Things To Do

 The Hamptons pop-up of NYC-based, cult-favorite kickboxing gym Punch Fitness Center keeps you beach ready all summer long.
-Middleweight Thai boxing champion Adelino Da Costa’s fun and effective program (with an in-house Afro-beat DJ) offers private, semi-private, and group workout sessions starting from $110 per single session.
-Studio 89 - 89 Clay Pit Rd., Sag Harbor; 212-288-2375; punchfitnesscenter.com.
+Thai boxing champion Adelino Da Costa’s fun and effective program offers private, semi-private, and group workout sessions starting from $110 per single session.
+89 Clay Pit Rd., Sag Harbor; 212-288-2375; punchfitnesscenter.com.

 Hampton Classic Horse Show

-The Hampton Classic is one of the largest outdoor horse shows in the country, playing host to top-notch equestrian competitions for more than 30 years.
-In 2016, watch the finals for the Young Jumper Championships, the Hunter Classics, and the Hampton Classic Leadline, a procession of ponies and their riders in the Grand Prix Ring.
+The Hampton Classic is one of the largest horse shows in the country, playing host to top-notch equestrian competitions for more than 30 years; it features Olympic veterans, as well as World Cup and World Championship riders.
 (There’s also plenty of food, shopping, and celebrity-sighting to go around.)
-August 28-September 4; 240 Snake Hollow Rd.; 631-537-3177; hamptonclassic.com.
+American Express Platinum Card® Members can access the Hampton Classic through By Invitation Only.
+For information and reservations, call 800-321-7787 or click here to learn more; August 27-September 3; 240 Snake Hollow Rd.; 631-537-3177; hamptonclassic.com.

 Make the Hamptons commute as luxe as the destination itself this summer and arrive via helicopter.
-Blade and JetSmarter are offering one-way tickets (starting at $495) to various points in the Hamptons, including Montauk and Shelter Island, from various points in Manhattan.
+Blade and JetSmarter are offering one-way tickets (starting at $495) to various points in the Hamptons, including Montauk and Shelter Island, from Manhattan.